Moses Kekūāiwa: Memory and legacy

+Despite the intensive missionary education the royal children received at the Royal School, its long-term political influence proved limited.
+Kekūāiwa’s surviving brothers, who later became King Kamehameha IV (r.
+1855–1863) and King Kamehameha V (r.
+1863–1872), gradually distanced themselves from missionary authority and influence.
+Reflecting on this outcome, missionary advisor Gerrit P. Judd wrote: "The King educated by the Mission, most of all things dislikes the Mission.
+Having been compelled to be good when a boy, he is determined not to be good as a man."

-On March 17, 1912, the Cooke Memorial Tablet was dedicated at Kawaiahaʻo Church commemorating the sixteen royal children of the original Royal School, and their teachers, on the one hundredth anniversary of the birth of Juliette Montague Cooke.
+On March 17, 1912, the Cooke Memorial Tablet was dedicated at Kawaiahaʻo Church, commemorating the sixteen royal children of the original Royal School and their teachers on the 100th anniversary of the birth of Juliette Montague Cooke.
 The ceremony was officiated by Liliʻuokalani and Elizabeth Kekaʻaniau, the last surviving members of the Royal School.
-Kekūāiwa's name was placed first among the sixteen students.
+Moses Kekūāiwa's name was placed first among the sixteen students.